AmeerDotEXE/my-amplenote-plugins/README.md

-# Amplenote Plugin Template
+# Amplenote Plugin Dev Enviorment

-This is a template / dev env for my Amplenote plugins (heavily customized).
+This is a dev env for my Amplenote plugins.
 It is meant to host all of my amplenote plugins in a single workspace.
-However, if you wish to fork this repo and use it for your own plugins, feel free to do so.
+However, if you wish to fork this repo and use it for your own plugins, please use the original template i used for this development environment listed down below.

 Current plugin list:
-- [x] Amplenote Omnivore Plugin
-- [x] Amplenote Charts Plugin
-- [x] Amplenote Mindmap Plugin
-- [x] Amplenote Text2Dia Plugin
-- [x] Amplenote Autolink Plugin
+- [x] Long-term View Plugin

 # Building, Testing, and Running Plugins